 One last time: VSS Unity plans final launch for this weekend

 Jun.
-6—It's almost time for VSS Unity to stand down.
+7—It's almost time for VSS Unity to stand down.
 The spaceship's last commercial flight out of Spaceport America is Saturday.

 Then, it'll be all hands on deck for spaceflight company Virgin Galactic to continue crafting and fine-tuning its new Delta Class spaceships.
 The company plans to begin Delta test flights in 2025 and launch commercial service in 2026.